eugenek07/challengeproblems/problem2/README.md

 ## Message from C2 -> LAN
 Type a message onto terminal of the running process of c2.py:
     ```I love ACE!```
-It gets stored in the c2's personal stack ordered into bytes (Last In First Out)
+It gets stored in the c2's personal QUEUE ordered into bytes (Last In First Out)
 Every 64 seconds, it sends one 'xor'ed byte from the above string
     - Message being sent: ```ReferenceField[31] = 1```
 The server will read one byte at a time, deciphering it ('xor'ing it) and adding it to a list of bytes to finally format as a string output